Multi-Timezone World Clock

 Tips and notes

-• Use full IANA names (Region/City) rather than fixed offsets — they survive daylight saving changes.
+• Use full IANA names (Region/City) rather than fixed offsets — they survive daylight saving changes without any adjustment.

 • Add UTC to keep a stable reference point alongside local zones.